tushar-c/tushar-c.github.io/_posts/2018-6-20-A-Python-Primer-:-Programming-Basics.md

 >>>
 ```

-Try changing the string '*introduction*' inside the function.
+Try changing the string *introduction* inside the function.
 Try changing the argument *first_name* and try passing different values.

 As a last point, we can easily extend our function to have more than a single argument.
 An example follows below: